mpinaud/campgrounds/README.md

 # Finders Teepers

-An application solely for practice using a tech stack of React, Material-UI & Apollo on the frontend with Prisma & GraphQL Yoga on the backend while deployed to Heroku.
+An application to practice using a tech stack of React, Material-UI & Apollo on the frontend with Prisma & GraphQL Yoga on the backend while being deployed on to Heroku.
+This app is fully responsive.

 ![cover](https://github.com/mpinaud/finders-teepers/blob/master/src/assets/readme/cover.png)
 ![cover](https://github.com/mpinaud/finders-teepers/blob/master/src/assets/readme/form.png)